fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 Most of these articles are already open source.
 If you need a copy of the other ones, send me an email.

-Phelps, P. R., Gonnermann, H. M., Winslow, H., Ruprecht, P., Liao, Y., **Delgado, F.**,, Pritchard M. Magma chamber replenishment after the 2011-12 eruption of Cordón Caulle, Chile via crystal mush.
-In prep.
+Magma chamber replenishment after the 2011-12 eruption of Cordón Caulle, Chile via crystal mush. <br> Phelps, P. R., Gonnermann, H. M., Winslow, H., Ruprecht, P., Liao, Y., **Delgado, F.**,, Pritchard M. In prep.

 Revisiting the Liquiñe Ofqui Fault Zone seismotectonics: evidence for phantom earthquakes during the 2007 Aysén swarm with InSAR and teleseismic data.<br>
 **Delgado, F.**, Jara, J., Raimbault, B., Jolivet, R. In prep.